Himanshu-0502/Prime-Factorization/README.md

 ## Usage

-- To check if a number is prime, run the `prime` program and enter the number when prompted.
+- To check if a number is prime, run the `prime` program and enter the number.
-- To factorize a number into its prime factors, run the `factorize` program and enter the number when prompted.
+- To factorize a number into its prime factors, run the `factorize` program and enter the number.

 ## Acknowledgements